Blue Palo Verde

 carry on photosynthesis.
 The trees are very often 4 to 6 m tall, but specimens

 taller than 10 m are not uncommon.

-Since Blue Palo Verde typically grows along washes there is likely to be deep sandy soil nearby for the Digger Bee (b).
+Because Blue Palo Verde typically grows along washes there is likely to be deep sandy soil nearby for the Digger Bee (b).
 The bees provision long tubular nests in the sand with pollen and nectar gathered from palo verdes.
-The bees are noticeablly larger than Honey Bees.
+The bees are noticeably larger than Honey Bees.
 They are steel gray with large greenish eyes.
 John Alcock, in Sonoran Desert Summer, explores the fascinating biology of this species.

-Flushing its new folliage in late May, the tender shoots of Blue Palo Verde are attractive to adult leaf beetles of the genera Cryptocephalus and Saxinus.
+Flushing its new foliage in late May, the tender shoots of Blue Palo Verde are attractive to adult leaf beetles of the genera Cryptocephalus and Saxinus.
 These small, colorful beetles feed as adults on Palo Verde, but most likely have alternate host plants for larval development.
 The adult beetles are found mating on the new palo verde growth.
 Several kinds of longhorn beetles (a,c) use this tree as larvae.

 A small moth develops within the developing green pods causing significant seed loss on some trees.
 As with injuries to mesquite, the wounds caused by insect feeding ooze sap that attracts tiny wasps, flies, and ants.
 This minute but vital source of sweetened moisture comes at the end of May, when the desert is usually under an extended dry spell.
 Many other insects make their lives in and on the this desert tree, including the moth shown at right.